Tuesday, May 12, 2026

 NOTE: To understand this, please visit the last Xerxes post.

-And relentless volleys of flaming gyros.
+With their relentless volleys of flaming gyros.

 Using the excuse of unrest in Babylon (who never got over the fact that Xerxes farted on their god)*, Xerxes sent most of his army home.
 He left a token force behind under command of Mardonius, but they were overrun by a Greek Amish family and herd of sheep at Plataea the following year.
 After a few Persian ships anchored at Mycale were destroyed, the Greek city-states once more felt the breath of freedom.

-To kill each other
+And freedom to kill each other

 In 465 BC, Xerxes was murdered by Artabanus, commander of the royal bodyguard (how frikkin’ ironic is that?).